TeamFightingICE/GenerativeSoundDesign/ReadMe.md

 # Generative Sound Design

 This repository contains the full research artifact package for generating and evaluating your own sound designs using generative AI. **For optimal performance, we recommend using ElevenLabs.**
+- Please note that everything here is based on the default sound design of the 2026 Sound Design Competition.
+If you want to create a different sound design with new sound effects, you will need to edit the code and prompts.

+## Generative Sound Designs

+* You can find the two generative sound design samples in `elevanlabs_one_step` and `elevanlabs_two_step`.

+---

 ## Target output per set
 - **24 SFX** (≈ **1s** each)